EdgeTX/edgetx-sdcard-sounds/README.md

 Audio files for [Yaapu Telemetry Script and Widget](https://github.com/yaapu/FrskyTelemetryScript).
 Copy the WAV files from `SOUNDS/<lang>/SCRIPTS/YAAPU/` to `SOUNDS/yaapu0/<lang>/` to overwrite the original audio files of the script.

+### Korean (ko-KR)

+The Korean voice pack provides full support for native Korean speakers using EdgeTX.

+- Voice files were generated using **Google Cloud Text-to-Speech (Wavenet-B)**.
+- Generation activity can be traced via the public [Google Cloud Logs Console](https://console.cloud.google.com/logs/query?project=tx16s-korean-ver).
+- Format: **16-bit PCM WAV**, Mono, 32kHz – fully compatible with EdgeTX audio requirements.
+- Files are located in: `SOUNDS/ko`
+- Indexed and mapped using:
+  - `voices/ko-KR.csv` — main system phrases
+  - `voices/ko-KR_scripts.csv` — numeric and special script terms
+- This voice pack was personally developed and contributed by [@siyeongjang](https://github.com/siyeongjang), a Korean RC enthusiast, to improve accessibility and user experience for Korean-speaking pilots.
+- Feedback or improvement suggestions are welcome.
+Please feel free to open an issue or leave a comment in the Pull Request.

 ## Voices

 All of the voices used in the EdgeTX voice packs have been picked from the [neural voices](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/language-support?tabs=speechtotext#prebuilt-neural-voices) offered by Microsoft Azure text to speech service, in order to get as close as possible to human-like voices.
 If you want to see what voices are available, and try different phrases, [check out the online demo generator](https://azure.microsoft.com/en-us/services/cognitive-services/text-to-speech/#features).
 Using some recording software, you could even save your own phrases and use them in the voice packs.

 ### Generating custom phrases

 If you have a [Azure Speech Services subscription](https://azure.microsoft.com/pricing/details/cognitive-services/speech-services/) (there is a free usage tier), phrases can be generated with `curl` or a `http` client like `postman`.
 After building a text to speech resource in `Azure` you can use it by `REST` calls (`http` requests).

 The request url is: